regenerativep/zig-mc-server/README.md

 not too much functionality here

-at the time of writing, this is a tcp server that handles minecraft server status request, and a player can "join" but everything after initial chunk loading is all client sided
+a player is able to join, but all they can do is see other players also joined in the server walk around